 The Light Web

-To my brilliant, millennial daughter and business partner, I’ve been the woman in the tin foil hat whenever I get a chance to speak about the chaos and missed potential of the internet.
-I like to say that we are using the internet like a child running with scissors and we should really move on now, to a mature, more productive way of using this remarkable tool.
-(Then she rolls her eyes and hopes I don’t keep going.
-But I will.)
+To my brilliant, millennial daughter and business partner, I was once the woman in the tin foil hat whenever I got a chance to speak about the chaos and missed potential of the internet.
+I liked to say that we are using the internet like a child running with scissors and we should really move on now, to a more productive way of using this remarkable tool.

-Here’s the question I am posing: what if there was a portion of the web that was curated for qualities like good intention, trustworthiness, and astoundingly up-to-date information, basically, progress for all?
+Here’s the question I am posing: What if there was a portion of the web that was curated for qualities like good intention, trustworthiness and progress for all?

 Can we create a corner of the web that rewards qualities that have stood the test of time, like kindness, honesty, respect, good humor, and the rigorous intention it takes to offer something you have truly put in the time to master?

 I can imagine a part of the web where one could find the most conscientious, trusted information sources and places where we would be proud to spend our money: businesses who are earnestly finding a way to have sustainable profits while also making the world a better place.